fogonwater/pydnz/README.md

 #pyDnz - A Python client for the v3 DigitalNZ API

 [DigitalNZ](http://digitalnz.org/) aims to make New Zealand digital content more useful.
-DigitalNZ provides an API to help developerrs people find digital material from libraries, museums, government departments, publicly funded organisations, the private sector, and community groups.
+DigitalNZ provides an API to help developers people find digital material from libraries, museums, government departments, publicly funded organisations, the private sector, and community groups.
 This python library is a wrapper around that API, making it easier to interact with.

 pyDNZ is based on [DPyLA](https://github.com/bibliotechy/DPyLA) - A Python client for the [The DPLA](http://dp.la) (Digital Public Library of America).